mongodb/docs/source/reference/javascript.rst

                        specifies a host (and optionally port-number)
                        for a new host member for the replica set; MongoDB will add this host with the default configuration.
 If a document, specifies
                        any attributes about a member of a replica set.

-   :param optional arbiterOnly: If ``true``, this host is an arbiter.
+   :param arbiterOnly: Optional.
+If ``true``, this host is an arbiter.

    Provides a simple method to add a member to an existing :term:`replica set`.
 You can specify new hosts in one of two ways: